 A records review using data available from the SHPO was conducted to identify any cultural resources or cultural resource investigations previously documented in the area.
 The review consisted of a search of online files maintained by the Louisiana Office of Cultural Development, Division of Archaeology, an examination of historic maps, and a review of historic structures listed in the Louisiana Historic Resources Inventory.
-The records review indicated that three previous cultural resource investigations and three previously recorded archaeological sites (16CD88-16CD90) had been documented within a 1.6 km (1.0 mi) radius of the project area.
-One of the previous surveys and one of the archaeological sites (16CD89) overlap the current project area.
-In addition, the review of historic maps indicated that one structure was depicted within the project area on historic United States Geological Survey (USGS) topographic quadrangles.
+The records review indicated that six previous cultural resource investigations and two previously recorded archaeological sites (16CD88-16CD89) had been documented within a 1.6 km (1.0 mi) radius of the project area.
+One of the previous surveys included the current project area, but that work was not conducted in accordance with the current SHPO guidelines and as a result the area was re-surveyed.
+In addition, the review of historic maps indicated that no structures had previously been depicted within the project area on historic United States Geological Survey (USGS) topographic quadrangles.

-The field investigation consisted of a pedestrian survey of the entire project area along with the excavation of shovel tests in areas where excavation was physically possible.
-Shovel tests were dug on a 30 m (98 ft) grid in high probability zones and a 50 m (164 ft) grid in low probability zones (Figure 3).
-Over the course of the project, 118 shovel tests were excavated on 23 transects in the roughly 90 percent of the project area that was suitable for shovel testing.
+The field investigation consisted of a pedestrian survey of the entire project area along with the excavation of shovel tests.
+Shovel tests were dug on a 50 m (164 ft) grid (Figure 3).
+Over the course of the project, 157 shovel tests were excavated on 12 transects.
 All of the shovel tests were negative for cultural material.
 No historic structures, structural remains, or other features older than 50 years were encountered within the project area during fieldwork.